shanghaizhoushus/gradient_boost_machine_zhoumath/README.md

 - **New in v0.1.1**:
   - Improved tree pruning capabilities using entropy-gain and entropy-gain-ratio to enhence accurancy on test set and prevent overfitting.
   - Updated example scripts to demonstrate new features.
+- **New in v0.1.2**:
+  - Added BFS (Breadth-First Search) functionality for building decision trees, allowing for more flexible and efficient tree construction.

 ## Installation
 ### Prerequisites